 "But email marketing just doesn’t work anymore" these agencies tell us.
 “It’s simply inbox clutter that teachers haven’t got time for”.

 Again, as an agency that does both social media and email campaigns for clients, I can say that email will always deliver a better ROI for our clients.
 Even when we launched Teacher Perks to the education sector (which had an incredibly simple target audience of ‘Any teacher working at any education establishment in the country) the amount of sign-ups generated by social media was tiny compared to email.

 So, why is it that social media adverts have less impact than email even when the targeting is so straightforward?
 Well, the answer I suspect is that adverts on social media are simply too easy to ignore; a fleeting reminder of your workaday world when your mindset is more often than not elsewhere.

-And what about that other accusation you’ll have heard levelled at email marketing countless times; that it’s unethical or even in direct contravention of the GDPR?
+And what about that other accusation you’ll have heard levelled at email marketing countless times; that it’s unethical or even in direct contravention of data protection laws?

 Personally, I don’t think that advocates of a channel that openly admits to only showing your posts to around 10% of your followers in order to entice you into paid advertising have any place lecturing us about ethics.
 However, even putting that aside, the claim is nonsense perpetuated by agencies who have no choice but to push businesses down another avenue.

 Email, just like any other channel, is only unethical if it’s done badly, or approached with a reckless attitude towards the regulations that you should be adhering to.